-This policy was written and updated by Pupils, Staff and Governors.

-Together with Ellwood Primary School Policies for Behaviour, Safeguarding and Child Protection, Health and Safety, Equality and Internet Safety, Working Together to Safeguard Children 2018, Keeping Children Safe in Education September 2020, it forms our overall policies for safeguarding.
+This policy was written and updated by pupils, staff and governors.
+This policy should be read together with Ellwood Community Primary School Policies for Behaviour, Safeguarding and Child Protection, Health and Safety, Equality and Internet Safety, Working Together to Safeguard Children 2018, Peer-on-Peer abuse guidance and Keeping Children Safe in Education September 2023 [KCSIE].